arduino/forum-assets/content/categories/staff/_topics/faq-guidelines/README.md

 >
 > For more, see our [community guidelines](https://forum.arduino.cc/guidelines).
 This panel will only appear for your first 2 posts.

-The stock document is provided as part of the Discourse instance and is not Arduino-specific in any way.

 ## Published At

 - https://forum.arduino.cc/t/faq-guidelines/5

 ## Related

-- Page as rendered to users: https://forum.arduino.cc/faq
 - https://forum.arduino.cc/t/how-to-get-the-best-out-of-this-forum/679966
 - https://meta.discourse.org/t/discourse-new-user-guide/96331
 - Upstream source: https://github.com/discourse/discourse/blob/main/config/locales/server.en.yml (in the `en.guidelines_topic` mapping)